preciofishbone/OmniaDocs/quality-management/end-user/process-viewer/index.rst

 .. image:: process-viewer-settings-general-new.png

-+ **Selected Published Process**: Add the name for the process to be shown here.
-When you start typing the processes that corresponds with what you have typed so far is shown in a list.
++ **Selected published process**: Add the name for the process to be shown here (As the heading says, the process must be published).
+When you start typing, the processes that corresponds with what you have typed so far is shown in a list.
 You can then select from the list or continue typing.
 + **Process step breadcrumb setting**: Decide to show the process steps in the breadcrumb or not.
 (Default=Show.)
 + **Start link**: (a description will be added soon.)